Ali al-Rida: Works

+A page from Al-Risala al-Dhahabiyya, the Golden Treatise.

 Al-Risalah al-Dhahabiah (lit. 'the golden treatise') is a treatise on medical cures and the maintenance of good health which was reputedly commissioned by al-Mamun, who requested it in gold ink, hence the name.
-The studies by Speziale (2004) and Speziale - Giurini (2009) have critically analysed the issue of the authorship of the text.
-The book was text edited in Bombay and included by Majlesi in his Bihar al-Anwar.
-A number of commentaries have been written to it and it has been translated into Persian and Urdu.
-Despite questions concerning its authenticity, the book remains popular among the Twelver Shia.
+It is revered as the most precious Islamic work in the science of medicine.
+The treatise of Ali al-Ridha includes scientific branches such as Anatomy, Physiology, Chemistry and Pathology when medical science was still primitive.
+According to the treatise, one's health is determined by four humors of blood, yellow bile, black bile and phlegm, the suitable proportion of which maintains the health.
+The liver plays an important role in producing and maintaining the required proportions in the body.
+Ali al-Ridha describes the body as a kingdom whose king is the heart while the (blood) vessels, the limbs, and the brain are the laborers.

-Sahifah of al-Ridha is a collection of 240 hadiths, mentioned in some early Twelver sources and ascribed to al-Rida.
+Sahifah of al-Ridha is a collection of 240 hadiths, mentioned in some early Shia sources and ascribed to al-Rida.
 Fiqh al-Rida, also called al-Fiqh al-Radawi, is a treatise on jurisprudence (fiqh) attributed to al-Rida.
-It was not known till the tenth century (sixteenth AD century) when it was judged to be authentic by Muhammad Baqir Majlisi but later Twelver scholars have doubted its authenticity, including S.H.
-Sadr.
+It was not known until the 16th century CE when it was judged to be authentic by Muhammad Baqir Majlisi, but later Shia scholars have doubted its authenticity.
 Other works attributed to al-Rida are listed in A'yan al-Shia.
 Additionally, Shia sources contain detailed descriptions of his religious debates, sayings, and poetry.
-Uyoun Akhbar Al-Ridha by Ibn Babawayh is a comprehensive collection that includes the religious debates, sayings, biographical details, and even the miracles which have occurred at his tomb.
+Uyoun Akhbar Al-Rida by Ibn Babawayh is a comprehensive collection that includes the religious debates, sayings, biographical details, and even the miracles which have occurred at his shrine.

 Debates

+A handwritten report of al-Rida's debates, dated to 1897.

-Al-Ma'mun showed interest in theological questions and organized debates between the scholars of different sects and religions in which al-Rida participated.
+Al-Ma'mun showed interest in theological questions and organized debates between al-Rida and scholars of different religions.
+The caliph wanted to test and demonstrate al-Rida's intellectual abilities and knowledge.
+He also wanted to strengthen his own political position by presenting himself as a patron of intellectual and religious discussion.
+Some reports indicate that al-Ma'mun's primary purpose in organizing these debates was his hope of weakening al-Rida's standing.
+Great scholars of Christianity, Judaism, Hinduism, Buddhism, Zoroastrianism, and other religions participated in these debates.
 One of these debates was about Divine Unity, led by Sulaiman al-Mervi, a scholar from Khorasan.
 Another discussion with Ali ibn Muhammad ibn al-Jahm was devoted to the infallibility of the prophets, which led to another session on the same subject when al-Mamun took part in the debate himself.

-Many of these debates are recorded in the collections of Shia hadiths, such as Uyoun Akhbar Al-Ridha.
-The following is an excerpt from a debate between Al-Rida and an unbeliever (zindiq).
+Most of these debates are recorded in Uyoun Akhbar Al-Ridha.
+The following is an excerpt from a debate between Al-Rida and an unbeliever/atheist (zindiq).